kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

 - Things to know about Binary Search Trees
     - Inorder traversal(LDR) of Binary Search tree :point_right: sorted list
-    - Skip searching when element we search is less than left or right trees
+    - Skip searching when element we algorithms.search is less than left or right trees
         - Saving time
     - Basic operations take time proportional to the height of the tree